andriel300/andriel300/README.md

 # 👋 Hey there!
 I'm Andriel

 Welcome to my GitHub!
 I'm a passionate learner, builder, and problem-solver.
-Currently a Computer Science student and self-taught developer with a deep love for technology, data, and Linux.
+Currently, I am a computer science student and self-taught developer with a deep love for technology, data, and Linux.

 ## 🚀 About Me

-- 🎯 Focused on **Backend Development**, **DevOps**, **Data Analysis**, and building robust tools.
+- 🎯 Focused on **FullStack Development**, **DevOps**, **Data Analysis**, and building robust tools.
 - 💻 Linux enthusiast (Arch btw 🚀), productivity nerd, and minimalist coder.
 - 📊 Passionate about data — dashboards, automation, and generating insights.
 - 🌱 Always learning — from backend systems with **Go**, to mastering **DevOps**, and advancing in **C programming**.